geo-knowledge-hub/geo-knowledge-hub-workshop/presentation/README.md

-# GEO Knowledge Hub Workshop presentation
+# GEO Knowledge Hub @ ODOK 2023

-Presentation created using [Quarto](https://quarto.org/) for the GEO Knowledge Hub workshop.
+Presentation for the GEO Knowledge Hub practical demonstration at ODOK 2023.

+> More details cooming soon